bahadirhanfiliz/autodatadictionary/README.md

 ### How to use

-Generate data dictionary from db like below
+Generate data dictionary from db
    ```{python}
    import autodatadictionary as ad
    ad.to_dictionary_from_db(